 While visiting Boston, I spent a good bit of time in the Cambridge neighborhood.
 Like the Loop in St. Louis, Cambridge isn’t technically part of the city itself.
 But that’s just semantics.
-Cambridge is part of Boston as far as we’re concerned, and it’s a fun place to hang out.
+Cambridge is part of Boston as far as everyone is concerned, and it’s a fun place to hang out.

 And, according to Wikipedia, a resident of Cambridge is known as a “Cantabrigian.”
 Quirkiest demonym ever!

-Emerging from the subway into Harvard Square, you find a number of cute local shops and a vibrant walkable neighborhood with red brick sidewalks.
+Emerging from the subway into Harvard Square, I found a number of cute local shops and a vibrant walkable neighborhood with red brick sidewalks.

 Perhaps my favorite part about the hood is that it’s just a place where people sit around and hang out.
 This small little park area had bicyclists, hackey sack players, lunch-eaters, and old guys reading books.
 Cool!

 The official population of the city of Cambridge, Massachusetts is just over 118,000, making it the fourth-largest city in the state.
 Its population has been growing recently, so it’s on pace to match its all-time population high of 120,000, which was first achieved back in 1950.

 Who are some notable people born and/or raised in Cambridge?
 Mindy Kaling of The Office and Jane Curtin of Saturday Night Live were both born in Cambridge.
 So was Oscar winner Matt Damon.

 Other actors from Cambridge, according to IMBD, include Sam Waterston, Jere Burns, Steven Wright, and Dane Cook.

 Have you ever hung out with the Cantabrigians in Cambridge?